PayerPayment/Payer-Prestashop/README.md

 ## Requirements

   * [Prestashop](https://www.prestashop.com): Version 1.6.X
-  * [Payer Configuration](https://payer.se) - Missing the configuration file?
+  * [Payer Credentials](https://payer.se) - Missing credentials?
 Contact the [Customer Service](mailto:kundtjanst@payer.se).

 ## Installation

-  1. The `payer__common` folder consists your e.g. your Payer Configuration.
-Copy it into the `module` directory in your Prestashop installation.
+  1. Copy all directories into the `modules` folder in the root of your Prestashop installation.
-  2. Then copy each payment method module folder to use into the `module` directory in your Prestashop installation.
+  2. Setup the configuration by using your Payer Credentials.
+See the `Configuration` section below for further details
   3. Click `Install` on the module to use in the `Payment Modules` section in your Prestashop administration.
-  4. Turn On/Off the test invironment
+  4. Enable the module in the checkout options and make sure that `test mode` is turned off when in production
+  5. You are live!

 ## Configuration

-You need to have your `PayReadConf` file available.
-Replace that file with the placeholder in the `payer__common` folder.

-## Environment

-You can switch between the `test` and `live` environment in the payment method interface through the `Payment Modules` section in Prestashop.
+Each module has to be configured correctly with your unique Payer Credentials before it can be used in production.
+The credentials corresponds to the following parameters:

+  * `AGENT ID`
+  * `KEY 1`
+  * `KEY 2`

+The key values can be found under the `Settings/Account` section in [Payer Administration](https://secure.payer.se/adminweb/inloggning/inloggning.php).

+Setup the configuration for the module by replacing the placeholders in the `PayReadConf.php` file with these values.
+The configuration file can be found in the `payer__common` folder in the `modules` folder.
+And that's it!

 **NOTICE** Remember to turn off the test environment before you go in production mode.